r23/MyOOS/wordpress/wp-content/plugins/wp-w3all-phpbb-integration/readme.txt

 3. WP w3all auto embed phpBB into your WordPress template

 == Changelog ==

+= 2.5.8 =
+*Release Date - 22 Feb, 2022*

+* Fix: definitively fix the important option "Disable existence check of the email in phpBB before it is updated in WordPress" that was setting at contrary the resulting effect enabled/disabled
+* Fix: fix wp_w3all.php and admin/config.php to correctly manage the last added phpbb_iframe_short_pages shortcode option

 = 2.5.7 =
 *Release Date - 18 Feb, 2022*